 Investment Thesis: Overview

-- An investment thesis defines your focus areas and boundaries for investing.
+- A VC investment thesis defines your focus areas and boundaries for investing.

 - It helps investors filter out noise, concentrate efforts, and improve success rates.

-- A basic investment thesis can be framed as a Venn diagram of three elements:
+- A basic investment thesis for venture capital can be framed as a Venn diagram of three elements:

 - Sector/Domain: Industries or verticals you focus on